 Immediately after your cataract surgery, you’ll be bandaged until you arrive home.
 Typically, you’ll have to wear a bandage or eye shield at night for as long as a week to protect your eye while asleep.

 You may be groggy after surgery, depending on the medications used during the procedure.
 You may also have to take post-op medications for any pain or swelling you may experience.
-This will be decision made by your surgeon based on your unique needs after your cataract surgery.
+This will be a decision made by your surgeon based on your unique needs after your cataract surgery.

 How Long Until I Can Drive Again?